Rent safe and private dog parks hosted by locals

 Post a clear photo and description of your dog on social media platforms.
 Local community groups and pages are especially helpful.
 The world has never been smaller now that we’re all online!

-Contact shelters and vets
+Contact Shelters and Vets

 Call animal shelters, veterinary offices, and animal control agencies in your area.
 Provide them with a description of your dog and your contact information.